 The elementary theory of electrostatics, magnetism, direct current and alternating current circuit theory, and electromagnetic waves.
-Not offered 1963-'64.

-308. Electricity and Magnetism

-Continuation of 307 which is a prerequisite.
+Laboratory work will consist of electrical measurements and elementary electronics.
 Three lectures and one laboratory period a week.

-Not offered 1963-'64.
+308. Electricity and Magnetism Four hours Continuation of 307 which is a prerequisite.
+Three lectures and one laboratory period a week.